Sunday, November 25, 2018

 Anyone interested in pottery will absolutely enjoy the Hasami Ceramics Park, lots of history and information to be obtained.
 Along with all the cafes and small ceramic shops located within the Hasami District the Hasami Ceramic Park is included in all Private Day Tours of the region.

-Please check out Hasami Ceramics Park Nagasaki on a map:
+Please check out Hasami Ceramics Park in Nagasaki on a map:

 Click on the photos below to enlarge: